scala/docs.scala-lang/_overviews/toolkit/munit-asynchronous-tests.md

 // Import the global execution context, required to call async methods import scala.concurrent.ExecutionContext.Implicits.global

-class AsyncMathLibTests extends munit.FunSuite {
+class AsyncMathLibTests extends munit.FunSuite: test("square"):
-  test("square") {
-    for {
+    for
       squareOf3 <- AsyncMathLib.square(3)
       squareOfMinus4 <- AsyncMathLib.square(-4)
-    } yield {
+    yield
       assertEquals(squareOf3, 9)
       assertEquals(squareOfMinus4, 16)
-    }
-  }
-}
 ```
 {% endtab %}
 {% endtabs %}

 The test first asynchronously computes `square(3)` and `square(-4)`.
 Once both computations are completed, and if they are both successful, it proceeds with the calls to `assertEquals`.
-If any of the assertion fails, the resulting `Future[Unit]` will be failed, and MUnit will interpret that as the test failing.
+If any of the assertion fails, the resulting `Future[Unit]` fails, and MUnit will cause the test to fail.

-You may find more details about asynchronous tests [in the MUnit documentation](https://scalameta.org/munit/docs/tests.html#declare-async-test).
+You may read more about asynchronous tests [in the MUnit documentation](https://scalameta.org/munit/docs/tests.html#declare-async-test).
-In particular, it contains details on how to achieve the same result for other kinds of asynchronous containers, besides `Future`.
+It shows how to use other asynchronous types besides `Future`.